n4kulcodes/code-a-pookkalam/README.md

-# 🌸 Onam Kathakali Pookkalam Generator
+# 🌸 Kathakalam - Onam Kathakali Pookkalam

 This project generates a traditional **Onam Pookkalam (flower carpet)** pattern using Python and Matplotlib.
 It combines math, geometry, and cultural art to create a vibrant traditional design programmatically.
 The design features a minimalistic Kathakali face in the centre along with a "Happy Onam" text in Malayalam.